epam/road-ios-framework/Documents/CodingConventions.md

 1. Apple's [Coding Guidelines for Cocoa](https://developer.apple.com/library/ios/#documentation/Cocoa/Conceptual/CodingGuidelines/) covers most of the naming rules that need to be followed.
 2. Naming conventions related to [Memory Management Rules](https://developer.apple.com/library/mac/documentation/cocoa/conceptual/MemoryMgmt/Articles/mmRules.html) should also be followed.
-3. `SF` prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
+3. `SF` prefix should always be used for class names and constants.
 This prefix stands for "Spark Framework".

 ## 2.Project

 1. The physical files should be kept in sync with the Xcode project files in order to avoid file sprawl.
 Any Xcode groups created should be reflected by folders in the filesystem.
 Code should be grouped not only by type, but also by feature for greater clarity.
-2. When possible, always turn on "Treat Warnings as Errors" in the target's Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
+2. Always turn on "Treat Warnings as Errors" in the target's Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang's pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

+### 2.1.Third Party Sources
+1. It is recommended to put 3rd party source files into a separate folder with a distinct name like "ThirdParty", so that 3rd party code do not mix up with the rest of the source files.
+2. It is forbidden to delete or modify any license related comments from 3rd party code.
+3. It is recommended to avoid any modifications in 3rd party code and keep it intact.
+If you absolutely need to modify some 3rd party code then add a comment to explain your changes.
+4. If you insert some third-party code snippet or method into you source file then add THIRDPARTY_START, THIRDPARTY_END or THIRDPARTY comments (see [Comment Types](#321comment-types) section).

 ## 3.Files
 1. There is no restriction on code line length.
 Xcode built-in support for wrapping lines works best for all resolutions.
 So you should not manually wrap long lines.